 S.E.
-Jørgensen: "Water Quality Modeling of Lakes"
+Jørgensen: Water Quality Modeling of Lakes

-In this presentation Dr. Jørgensen offered the third, and perhaps most detailed strategy for water quality modeling (compare with Rinaldi, section 2.2, and Beck, section 2.3).
-This strategy for modeling is composed of the following steps:
+In this presentation, Dr. Jørgensen offered the third, and perhaps most detailed strategy for water quality modeling (cf. Rinaldi, section 2.2; and Beck, section 2.3).
+This strategy for modeling is composed of:

-- o Definition of the goal for model development and application.
+- Definition of the goal for model development and application;

-- o Selection of the state variables
+- Selection of the state variables;

-- o Development of conceptual flow diagrams
+- Development of conceptual flow diagrams;

-- o Development of system state equations
+- Development of system state equations;

-- o Parameter sensitivity analysis
+- Parameter sensitivity analysis;

-- o Calibration of model with field data
+- Calibration of model with field data; and

 - Validation of model with a second and further independent set(s) of field data.

-The key question to be addressed is one of determining a "sufficient" complexity of the model which meets the stated goal for model application.
-Broadly speaking, the term "complexity" is interpreted as the number of state variables and the "goal" is specified as the response of the ecological system, e.g., phytoplankton growths, to a change in nutrient input loadings.
-In order to confer a quantitative value on the notion of sufficient complexity, the concept of ecological buffer capacity is introduced.
+The key question is determining "sufficient complexity" of the model to meet the stated goal for model application.
+Broadly speaking, complexity is interpreted as the number of state variables and the goal is the response of the ecological system-e.g., phytoplankton growth--to a change in nutrient input loadings.
+In order to confer a quantitative value to "sufficient complexity", the concept of ecological buffer capacity is introduced.
 We can intuitively relate such a concept to the stated goal of the modeling exercise, and formally ecological buffer capacity can be expressed and computed in terms of the exergy of the ecological system.
-In fact it is more precise to say that exergy, the mechanical energy equivalent of distance from thermodynamic equilibrium, is found to be correlated with ecological buffer capacity.
-The contribution of each state variable to the total exergy is calculated from given field observations and selection may be made between those variables which make a significant contribution and those which do not.
-For example, this kind of analysis of a eutrophication model yields the conclusions that sediment is significant but the division of zooplankton into two classes is not significant.
+More precisely, exergy, the mechanical energy equivalent of distance from thermodynamic equilibrium, is found to be correlated with ecological buffer capacity.
+The contribution of each state variable to the total exergy is calculated from given field observations and selection may be made between those variables that make a significant contribution and those that do not.
+For example, from this kind of analysis of a eutrophication model one concludes that sediment is significant but the division of zooplankton into two classes is not significant.
 Notice here, however, that the analyst is once again involved in a subjective judgment on the required level of model complexity: he must make a decision on what is and what is not significant.

 P.G.
-Whitehead: "Designing the Model to Suit the Nature of the Problem and the Field Data"
+Whitehead: Designing the Model to Suit the Nature of the Problem and the Field Data